The Programme

 - —Moderator: Lily Kuo, Journalist, The New York Times

-The day spills out of the Glass Dome and over to Offbeat for an open, unhurried hour.
+The day spills out of the Glass Dome and over to Offbeat for an open, unhurried hour, with Matty Wainwright on the decks.
 By the end of the day, everyone in the room is a citymaker — carry it into the night.

 One day.
 One room.
 The full programme — plus the New York Times Debate finale.